Ex-Opera/Snowflake-deconstructor/README.md

-# Discord-snowflake-deconstructor
+# Discord Snowflake to ISO Converter
-It's a discord snowflake deconstructor written in python.
-It converts discord Snowflake ID to ISO1806 UTC timeformat.
+This script provides a function to convert Discord snowflakes (64-bit inteers) to ISO format date strings in the UTC time zone.